🎉 Welcome to the brand new OpenCerts documentation 🎉

 - OpenAttestation is a standard that helps to create Verifiable Document.

-- OpenCerts is a specific implementation, using OpenAttestation, whose purpose is to provide universities a way to create Verifiable Certificates.
+- OpenCerts is a specific implementation, using OpenAttestation, whose purpose is to provide institutions a way to create Verifiable Certificates.

 In OpenCerts documentation we will then focus only on what's specific to OpenCerts: